veropetit/BeStarsMiMeS/10-WhatDoTheSpectraLookLike.md

 ## Look at the spectra and check the accuracy of vsini

-The notebook [10-NormalizedSpectra](https://github.com/veropetit/BeStarsMiMeS/blob/master/10-Spectra-Data-vs-hybrid-plots%20and%20Halpha%20and%20TESS/10-Normalized-spectra.ipynb) Part 1 makes a PDF called [10-NormalizedSpectra_CII_dataonly.pdf](https://drive.google.com/open?id=1ufYQ_YxMVwFFKqBY_OXgDtD-tZrLkXJg&usp=drive_fs)FIX LINK with graphs of a portion of the first observation for each star between 400 and 435 nm.
+The notebook [10-NormalizedSpectra](https://github.com/veropetit/BeStarsMiMeS/blob/master/10-Spectra-Data-vs-hybrid-plots%20and%20Halpha%20and%20TESS/10-Normalized-spectra.ipynb) Part 1 makes a PDF called [NormalizedSpectra_CII_dataonly.pdf](https://drive.google.com/file/d/1umft-pxUyWMxOcuqlPwVOb6XcZtFbo39/view?usp=sharing) with graphs of a portion of the first observation for each star between 400 and 435 nm.

-It also zooms on the CII 426 nm line profile and the He1 402 nm line profile, and makes a plot of each that is corrected for the radial velocity listed for that observation in the 00-Information spreadsheet (`vradCorrected` column), and adds two vertical lines at the vsini (`vsini-estimate` column) listed in the spreadsheet.
+It also zooms on the CII 426 nm line profile and the HeI 402 nm line profile, and makes a plot of each that is corrected for the radial velocity listed for that observation in the 00-Information spreadsheet (`vradCorrected` column), and adds two vertical lines at the vsini (`vsini-estimate` column) listed in the spreadsheet.

 In the main Shared Drive, there is a Google Slides document called [Report on the spectra and model comparison](https://docs.google.com/presentation/d/1lHtzSIiz-eaCwGxALbdUbKNwxVJCBCuztwmTjRraakA/edit?usp=sharing).
 In this report, we have recorded our first analysis of the spectra. **Note:** NEEDS UPDATING